-The graduate committee of each student shall have a minimum of three members for both the M.S. and Ph.D.
-At least half of the committee members shall be active CSS Graduate Faculty members.
+The graduate committee of each student shall have a minimum of three members for M.S. and three members for Ph.D.
+At least one member of a M.S. and two members of a Ph.D. committee must be both permanent WSU tenured/tenure-track faculty and graduate faculty in CSS.